SunnyXu/SunnyXu.github.io/README.md

 Welcome to Jin XU's home page at: https://sunnyxu.github.io.

 ## Biography
 Jin Xu did her Postdoc at the University of Washington in Seattle, US.
-She did her PhD in Physics at POSTECH and APCTP in Korea.
+She did her PhD in Physics at Pohang University of Science and Technology and Asia Pacific Center for Theoretical Physics in Korea.
 Her research interests focus on data science, software development, and computational modeling in complex systems or networks, with applications in biomedicine.
 Examples of her past research in biomedicine include the pancreatic islet system for diabetes, the immune system for infectious disease, and signaling networks for cancer.